drewww/prism/docs/source/making-a-roguelike/part5.rst

 Logging kick
 ------------

-Head to ``modules/game/actions/kick.lua`` and at the top of the file insert these lines.
+Head to ``modules/game/actions/kick.lua`` and at the top of the file we'll define some shorthands:

 .. code:: lua